Q. What is Cisco® Unified Operations Manager (UOM)?

 • Use of open interfaces such as SNMP and HTTP to remotely and periodically poll devices without the need for additional agent software

-• Real-time voice-quality monitoring by using Cisco Unified Service Monitor with a combination of Cisco 1040 Sensors, Network Analysis Module (NAM), or the VTQ metric that's available from Cisco Unified Communications Manager 4.2 and later call-detail records
+• Real-time voice-quality monitoring by using Cisco Unified Service Monitor with a combination of Cisco 1040 sensors, Network Analysis Module (NAM), or the VTQ metric that's available from Cisco Unified Communications Manager 4.2 and higher call-detail records

 • Phone and video-enabled IP phone reports with extensive information such as IP/MAC addresses, physical connectivity information, and signaling status